tanaikech/ToolsForMCPServer/README.md

 Please copy and paste the following script into the script editor (replacing any existing code) and save the project.

+This is a basic script for using this library.

 ```javascript
 const apiKey = "###"; // API key for Gemini API